adjuststack

 Summary

-is an instruction that represents calling min
+opt_newarray_min is an instruction that represents calling min on an

 array literal.
 It is used to optimize quick comparisons of array elements.